p1geondove/vault/readme.md

 ## Usage

 I also provide linux and windows binaries.
-On the right is a releases page, there you can find downloads to both There wont be MacOs binaries bc i cant be arsed to set that up, or better ye but apple silicon...
+On the right is a releases page, there you can find downloads to both There wont be MacOs binaries bc i cant be arsed to set that up, or better yet buy apple silicon...

 ### Download and launch from source
  - `git clone https://github.com/p1geondove/vault`